The Future Sound Of Pop Music

 Undeniably, technological innovations shape pop musical aesthetics, however my lecture aims to explore from a cyber*feminist position which tropes have transformed and which have, according to history, unfortunately remained the same in the larger ecologies of popular music.
 In line with a tradition of feminist speculative thought, I suggest that greater attention to the inequitable politics and economics of music technology production today will be vital in challenging notions of music technology in the future.

-This talk will consider the immanent, affective and inescapable noise of music – a source of ‘hidden delights’ of sound and sensation.
-Where the noise of music has often been understood in relation to an academically-oriented avant-garde and narratives of transgression, line crossing and failure, here I turn my attention to the ubiquitous but often-dismissed noise of pop music.
+This talk will consider the immanent, affective and inescapable noise of music – a source of “hidden delights” of sound and sensation.
+Where the noise of music has often been understood apropos histories of an academically-oriented avant-garde and narratives of transgression, line crossing and failure, here I turn my attention to the ubiquitous but often-dismissed noise of pop music.
 I examine the feminized connotations of noise in relation to pop’s glitches, crackles and stutters, proposing that their dismissal is indebted, perhaps paradoxically, to masculinist histories of fidelity.

 Die prägendsten Klänge der Popmusik 1960-2014 / Release: July 2017